Colonka/string.h/README.md

 ## Introduction

-In this project I've developed my own implementation of the string.h library in C programming language with some additions (with my own implementation of sprintf and sscanf functions).
+In this project I've developed my own implementation of the string.h library in C programming language with some additions (with my own implementation of `sprintf` function).
 The string.h library is the main C library for string processing.
+In addition to I've developed my own implementation of [special string processing functions](#special-string-processing-functions) (from the String class in C#)

 ## Information